The Ultimate State of Nirvana and How to Realize it.

 How the Path to Nirvana has redefined my life and shaped the way I do everything

-Like many others who inhabit our world, I was also unenlightened to such a path and practice my entire early life.
-Until I reached the age of 25, I was still in the so-called Rat Race, chasing external objects, status, money, and material possessions, thinking that was the purpose of life because that was what everyone else was doing.
-Then one day, like any other ordinary day, I was sitting behind my computer at work when the question popped up.
+Like many others who inhabit our the world.
+Until I reached the age of 25, I was still in the so-called Rat Race.
+Chasing external objects, status, money.
+And material possessions thinking that was the purpose of life.
+Because that was what everyone else was doing.
+Then one day, like any other ordinary day.
+I was sitting behind my computer at work when the question popped up.
 What am I doing?
 Why am I doing this?
 Where is my life leading me?
 Do I really enjoy this life path?
-Those sobering questions really pointed to everything I had never illuminated, which was questioning the very fabric of society’s views on the meaning of life.
+Those sobering questions really pointed to everything I had never illuminated.
+Which was questioning the very fabric of society’s views on the meaning of life.
 Within minutes, I had an epiphany after epiphany, realizations after realizations, such as:

 ‘What is preventing me from living life on my own terms, coming out of my comfort zone, and truly experiencing everything life has to offer and on a deeper, more meaningful level?’
 Nothing.